andre-cat/md-training/dir/workout.md

 ## Structure

-The training plan structure is oriented to avoid specialization, confort and energy efficiency, so constantly alternate the focus of training: endurance, strength, power and flexibility\.
+The training plan is oriented to avoid specialization, comfort and energy efficiency and aims to develop the physical qualities of **endurance**, **strength**, **power** and **flexibility**.

-To achieve this, the schedule will be completed 2 or more times for each training module.
+To achieve this every few schedules the type of training changes and ends with a mixed training module.

 ```mermaid
 ---